splashtechnologies/fleck-node/README.md

 **Location object**

 As of Fleck 2.1 users can optionally attach a location to a post.
-Locations are selected from a set of thousands of cities around the world.
-If the post doesn't have a location, the response will be a location object with every property set to null.
+Currently, locations are all cities and not any more specific (all posts in the same city have the same lat/lon).
+If the post doesn't have a location, the response will be a location object with every property with a null value.

 | Variable | Type | Description |
 |----------|------|-------------|